jmtayloruk/fast-light-field/README.md

 . ./flf-venv/bin/activate

 # Install dependencies
-# You should check that this next command has run successfully - it should “Successfully installed” followed by a list of module names.
+# You should check that this next command has run successfully - it should print “Successfully installed” followed by a list of module names.
 # There may be earlier error messages that can probably be ignored, but if it does not make it to “Successfully installed”
 # then something has gone wrong that needs fixing.
 See “troubleshooting”, below
-python3 -m pip install --user -r requirements_minimum.txt
+python3 -m pip install --user -r requirements.txt

 # OPTIONAL: if you want GPU support, run this next command
 # Note that the actual cuda library also needs to be installed first (see cuda documentation).